 The UMSP designation identified the half-rack Unitrends MAX hardware line used with MSPs.
 This line features small form factor systems that feature Xeon class hardware and SSD supported IO subsystems and substantially more RAM in order to support larger on-host Windows Replicas and Instant Recovery operations that can otherwise be sustained on Generation 8 half-rack appliances while also retaining that form factor and low price point compared to Gen 8 1U and 2U systems of similar power.
 These systems come in 2, 4, and 8TB raw capacities only at this time, for example a UMSP8 is an 8TB unit.

-The first digit defines this platform as generation 8.
+The first digit (G) defines this platform as generation 8 or 9.
 The following 3 digits are the appliance RAW array capacity.
 For example a Generation 8 system with 4X4TB drives, discounting one as raid parity has 12TB RAW capacity, so the model would be 8012-XXX-XXXXX.
 This is a change since Generations prior.
 Additional digits follow the older modeling convention defined below.

 To image your system, knowing the first 2 digit sets (XXXS-XXX) may be necessary for some models, while knowing the current 3 digits alone is good enough for many others.
 Our current image media divides systems into Generation 8, 7, 6, and Legacy, so this information will help you understand what those divisions are.

-"Generation 8" is Unitrends Current production generation released in July 2018.
+"Generation 8" continues to be sold and will be expected to be leveraged for warranty replacements for Gen 8 and older units through most of 2021.
 Generation 8 is designated by a 4-digit first octet with the first digit an 8. (an "S" if present is not counted as one of these 4 digits).
 This system may have shipped with either CentOS 6 or Cent OS 7 depending on date of manufacture, but all of these machines support the current CentOS 7 image media today, and if necessary to re-image, should use it.

 "Generation 7" is the prior produced and advertised line.
 However, this also includes some few systems prior a part of generation 6 that were fundamentally unchanged when the shift was made.
 These systems will typically have a 7 after the first dash as XXX(S)-7XX, but there are a few models from generation 6 that were unchanged and are still offered once generation 7 launched so a 6 may also be found here for some models.
 Model line simplification and a movement to larger capacity drives was also part of this shift.
 This platform only supports CentOS 6.